Fill one form and get quotes for cable assemblies from multiple manufacturers

 Figure 5: Tx BFIC with eight beamforming channels for 2x2 sub-array

 With the 2x2 subarray (the new unit cell), the 64-element patch antenna array can be constructed.
 The 64 antenna elements are fed by 16 eight-channel silicon beamformer ICs.
-Each BFIC drives four antenna elements arranged on a 2x2 quad, together with RF signal, digital lines, and power distribution circuitry, which are implanted on a single PCB.
+Each BFIC drives four antenna elements arranged on a 2x2 quad, together with RF signal, digital lines, power distribution circuitry, are implanted on a single PCB.

-Figure 6 shows the 64-element patch antenna array; Figure 7 shows the simulated 3D radiation pattern of the array, where the main beam is at the boresight direction and at 60 degrees in the Azimuth direction.
+Figure 6 shows the 64-element patch antenna array; Figure 7 shows the simulated 3D radiation pattern of the array, where the main beam is at boresight direction and at 60 degrees in the Azimuth direction.
 Figure 8 depicts the scanning performance of the array with different scanning angles in the Azimuth direction.

 Figure 6: The Tx 64-element patch antenna array